Death of Brian Sicknick: Misinformation about cause of death

-On February 2, the U.S. House of Representatives made a reference to the New York Times article about Sicknick's death.
-In their memorandum for the second impeachment trial of Donald Trump was, "The insurrectionists killed a Capitol Police officer by striking him in the head with a fire extinguisher."
+On February 2, the House of Representatives made a reference to the New York Times article about Sicknick's death.
+A memorandum for the second impeachment trial of Donald Trump stated "The insurrectionists killed a Capitol Police officer by striking him in the head with a fire extinguisher".
 On the same day, CNN reported that according to a law enforcement official, medical examiners had not found evidence of blunt force trauma on Sicknick's body.
-Investigators then thought the reports were false that Sicknick was injured by being struck with a fire extinguisher.
+Investigators then thought the reports that Sicknick was injured by being struck with a fire extinguisher were false.
 On February 11, The New York Times reported that "police sources and investigators are at odds" over whether Sicknick had been hit with a fire extinguisher.
+On February 12, the Times hedged its initial reporting with an update posted to the story and Sicknick's autopsy found no evidence of blunt force trauma or either internal or external injuries.

 On February 2, it was reported that investigators were considering a chemical irritant as a possible cause of death.
 There were false implications by prosecutors that the chemical irritant was bear spray, until April 27 when they said it was pepper spray.
 On April 19, the medical examiner said that there was no evidence that Sicknick had an allergic reaction to a chemical spray.

 In April and May 2021, Senator Ron Johnson (R-WI) sent letters to the acting U.S. Capitol Police chief requesting information on the handling of Sicknick's death.
 USCP General Counsel Thomas DiBiase replied that the department did not put out a release that Sicknick was assaulted with a fire extinguisher, and that DiBiase was unaware of any communication between the USCP and House Impeachment Managers about Sicknick's death.